keploy/docs/docs/server/server-installation.md

 sidebar_label: Server Installation
 ---

-## Installation Methods

-To Quickly install and run the Keploy Server:
+The [Keploy Server](https://github.com/keploy/keploy) can be installed and run locally.
+To quickly install and run the Keploy Server download binary depending on your OS platform:

 <!--
 - [Helm Charts](#helm-charts): Deploying the Server to [Kubernetes](https://kubernetes.io/) is an easy way to improve collaboration amongst test QAs, SDEs, SDETs.
 -->

-- [Install Binary](#install-binary): You can use the Keploy by downloading binary depending on your OS platform.

-We do not recommend using any of these methods in a full (production) environment.

 <!--
 ## Helm Charts